Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	bits 0:31
 		Decoder vertical UV alias trigger

-	These three registers control the vertical aliasing filter for the UV plane.
-Operation is the same as the Y filter, with 2914 being the trigger.
+	These three registers control the woke vertical aliasing filter for the woke UV plane.
+Operation is the woke same as the woke Y filter, with 2914 being the woke trigger.
 	--------------------------------------------------------------------------------
 	2918
 	bits 0:15